th2-net/th2-data-services/README.md

 # [3.5] Changing cache status.
 events.use_cache(True)
 # or just
-events.use_cache()  # If you want to activate cache.
+events.use_cache()

 # [3.6] Walk through data.
 for event in events:
     # Do something with event (event is a dict).
     print(event)
 # After first iteration the events has a cache file.
-# Now they will be used in the cache in the next iteration.
+# Now they will be used the cache in following iteration.

 # [3.7] Get number of the elements in the Data object.
 number_of_events = events.len